AMERICA’S TRAINS’ CARS

 Initial Cars and their current status is described below.
-Sequential introduction is based on individual Car improvement requirements and related progress.
+Sequential introduction is based on individual Car improvement requirements and consumer demand.

 Routes, related Car capacities and train set configurations consider recent Amtrak operating and contractual changes.

-The Hibiscus requires mechanical repairs to be Amtrak approved and full interior refurbishment to provide: one Master Suite; one Deluxe Double bedroom; one Classic Double bedroom; a lower and dome lounge; a bar; full service kitchen; crew quarters; and, storage areas.
+When Hibiscus mechanical repairs and interior refurbishing is completed, it will have: one Master Suite; one Deluxe Double bedroom; one Classic Double bedroom; a lower and dome lounge; a bar; full service kitchen; crew quarters; and, storage areas.
 It will provide dining services when traveling with other cars, like the Sunflower.

 AMERICA’S TRAINS, OPERATING OVERVIEW